 But the other Sisters were jealous, because she was getting special treatment, or for one reason or another, and they thought that she was a little crazy.
 In fact, they used to think she had the devil and was possessed and they threw water on her — holy water — sprinkled holy water on her to drive out the devil.

 But she never objected, never fought, never angry, nothing.
 And then, finally, the next Sister came and became Superior and she loved her and she took good care of her.

 And what was happening?

-What was happening was the devotion to the Sacred Heart that you all know, because we have it here all the time, the first thing she said was that what Jesus wants us to do is, in Corpus Christi, the Feast of the Sacred Heart, on the Thursday, that we should all kneel and we should all pray.
+What was happening was the devotion to the Sacred Heart — that you all know because we have it here all the time — the first thing she said was that what Jesus wants us to do is, after Corpus Christi, the Feast of the Sacred Heart, on the Friday, that we should all kneel and we should all pray.